omerbsezer/PolicyGradient_PongGame/README.md

 - if the round is over, find whether you won or lost.
 - when the episode has finished, pass the result through the backpropagation algorithm to compute the gradient for weights.
 - after each episodes have finished, sum up the gradient and move the weights in the direction of the gradient.
-- repeat this process until weights are tuned to the point
+- repeat this process until weights are tuned to the point.

 # PongGame Experiment Results
 After a period time, scores are getting better.